 However, there’s more to meal times than just eating.
 At Denstone Preparatory School, staff and pupils eat together as one big family, with older children helping to serve the younger ones.
 Grace is said before and after the meal and we believe that sitting down together for meals helps to foster a sense of community and encourage good manners.

 This is particularly important for our younger pre-prep pupils who are taught in the quadrangle, away from the main site.
-By coming together to eat, they already know their way around the main school building, which helps to make the move to the prep-school less daunting when the time comes.
+By coming together to eat, they already know their way around the main school building, which helps to make the move to the Main Prep less daunting when the time comes.

 Food Information & Contact Details

-Our new Catering Manager, Mrs Day, provides an excellent menu of home cooked casseroles, pasta and sauces, pizzas and pies.
+Our Catering Manager, Mrs Day, provides an excellent menu of home cooked casseroles, pasta and sauces, pizzas and pies.
 Meat of the highest quality from local farmers, delivered fresh and daily, is used and there is always a vegetarian option as well as homemade soup in the winter months.
 A choice of fresh fruit or wholesome puddings are served daily.
 No sweets are allowed in school as a selection of healthy snacks, water, fruit juices, milk and hot chocolate are provided at break-time.
 The Food Committee, comprising the Catering Manager, staff and pupils, meet regularly.

 Parents should note the following:

 In accordance with the EU Food Information for Consumers Regulation (EU FIC 2014), parents are advised that food prepared on the school site may contain one or more of the following 14 food allergens: